avelardi/wlbl/README.md

 # wlbl

-This is still a work in progress and shouldn't be used in production yet.
+This is still a work in progress and shouldn't be used by anyone

 ##The Idea

 IP whitelists for your stuff.
 The dream:
-- Users and groups with acls
+- Users and groups with acls and hierarchies
-- IP lists and groups
+- IP lists and groups with ports
 - Distributed update method (decentralized possibly using select clients as secondary servers in the event primary is down)
 - Blacklist hooks and whatnot (Think fail2ban with a posthook)
 - Multiple update methods (pubkey primary goal atm)